All Language Resources is an independent review site. We earn money when you click on some of the links on our site. Learn More

 Yet, just as in Pakistan, there is some concern for the continued use and survival of Punjabi in India.

 In certain contexts — such as state employment screenings or within private schools — Punjabi is being overshadowed by English.
-Even the chief Minister and the governor in Punjab have been using English to address the people of their state, 90% of whom speak Punjabi.
+Even the Chief Minister and the governor in Punjab have been using English to address the people of their state, 90% of whom speak Punjabi.
 Charanjit Singh Channi, who heads the Ministry of Technical Education and Industrial Training in Punjab, is promoting a resolution in the Punjabi legislature to make the Punjabi language compulsory throughout the school system.

 Eastern Punjabi is also spoken in Haryana, West Bengal, and Delhi.